danielabar/meblog/src/markdown/what-i-want-for-my-birthday.md

 [2022 study of 16 glioma patients](https://pmc.ncbi.nlm.nih.gov/articles/PMC9339381/): patients who maintained ketosis for an average of about 20 months reported, by standard neuro-oncology criteria, 8 complete and 8 partial responses, with one patient, who had a grade 3 anaplastic astrocytoma, maintaining ketosis for 36 months and showing complete resolution of the enhancing tumour on MRI.

 [2024 case series from Colombia](https://athenaeumpub.com/wp-content/uploads/The-Effect-of-Ketogenic-Metabolic-Therapy-on-Recurrent-High-Grade-Gliomas-Case-Series.pdf): followed 29 patients with recurrent high-grade gliomas on ketogenic metabolic therapy.
 Among the roughly two-thirds who managed to stick with it, at 12 months 55 percent had stable disease and 20 percent a partial response, and the quality-of-life results were notable: seizure control improved in 95 percent and cognition in 80 percent, as reported by patients and their families.

-[2024 case report](https://pmc.ncbi.nlm.nih.gov/articles/PMC10996027/): describes a 64-year-old woman with IDH-wildtype glioblastoma who used the ketogenic approach alongside full standard care.
-She remained stable for about two years, and then, after a period of stress and reduced adherence, the tumour progressed.
-It is a single case, but it illustrates the link between staying in the therapeutic range and disease control, done with standard care.

-[Pair of pediatric case reports from 1995](https://pubmed.ncbi.nlm.nih.gov/7790697/): among the first human signals, within days of starting a ketogenic diet, PET scans showed roughly a 22 percent drop in glucose uptake at the tumour site, and one child then remained free of disease progression for a further 12 months.

 [2022 feasibility study of 10 glioblastoma patients](https://pmc.ncbi.nlm.nih.gov/articles/PMC9586748/): a combined fasting and ketogenic strategy found feasible and safe, but it did not show a survival benefit.
 Median survival was about 13 months, in line with standard care, and the authors were careful to say you cannot draw survival conclusions from a case series this small.